 The Accessibility Services Department has been designated by the University of La Verne to ensure access for all students with disabilities to all academic programs and university resources.
 Types of disabilities include medical, physical, psychological, attention-deficit, and/or learning disabilities, and reasonable accommodations are provided to minimize the effects of a student’s disability and to maximize their potential for success.

-In order to obtain services from Accessibility Services, a student must submit appropriate documentation of his or her disability from a qualified professional (i.e. a psychiatrist, psychologist, and/or physician).
-The director will provide information on the types of documentation required and referrals to qualified professionals upon request; once verified, they are eligible for accommodations.
+In order to obtain services from Accessibility Services, a student must submit appropriate documentation of their disability from a qualified professional (i.e. a psychiatrist, psychologist, and/or physician).
+The Director of Accessibility Services will provide information on the types of documentation required and referrals to qualified professionals upon request.

 Some of the accommodations available to La Verne students include:

-- adaptive technology (i.e. for visually impaired, or those students with learning disabilities etc.); and
+- adaptive technology (i.e. for visually impaired, or those students with learning disabilities etc.)